 Faculty or other eligible UM PI's interested in submitting must provide a Statement of Intent that includes a:

 1) brief description of the proposed project and senior personnel (approximately 1-2 pages);

 2) list of the users and programs impacted by the proposed equipment; and,

-3) budget and plan for cost sharing (30% non-federal cost sharing is required).
+3) estimated budget, short budget narrative, and plan for cost sharing (30% non-federal cost sharing is required).